- Dream away

-Your own trip to this unique landscape will also be the stuff of legend!
+Your own trip to this unique landscape will also be the stuff of legend.
 Visit gorgeous coves, beautiful beaches and wooded landscapes stretching to the shoreline, so beloved of yachters and sailors.
-Banter with locals, renowned for their wry sense of humour, in traditional hamlets, be enticed by Kioni Bay and marvel at mediaeval Anogi and Exogi.
-It is an island for lovers of reflection and tranquility, for travellers excited by discovery, and most of all… for those in search of their own private Ithaca.
+Banter with locals renowned for their wry sense of humour in traditional hamlets, be enticed by Kioni Bay and marvel at medieval Anogi and Exogi.
+It is an island for lovers of reflection and tranquillity, for travellers excited by discovery and… most of all, for those in search of their own private Ithaca.

 The capital of Odysseus’ kingdom, Ithaca was first inhabited in the Neolithic Age.
 Despite the research, Homer’s Ithaca has still not been revealed.
 However, excavations have brought to light more than 30 archaeological sites.
 And we all want to believe that one day, not too far away, Odysseus’ palace will be unearthed.

-Built within this deep-water, fjord-like bay, the capital of the island maintains its charm and its traditional Ionian architecture.
+Built within this deep-water, fjord-like bay, the capital of the island maintains its charm and traditional Ionian architecture.
 Museums, cafes, shops, all-day bars, restaurants and stylish hotels make up the main part of town.
-Just a stone’s throw away is the historic islet of the saviour, Lazareto, with its small 17th century church.
+Just a stone’s throw away is the historic islet of the saviour, Lazareto, with its small 17th-century church.

-In the mediaeval village of Anogi, you’ll find stunning rocky monoliths, known as menhirs.
-They are entirely the work of nature, but make a head-spinning combination with the man-made ruins for any fans of Game of Thrones-style landscapes!
+In the medieval village of Anogi, you’ll find intriguing rocky monoliths, known as menhirs.
+They are entirely the work of nature but look like they could be straight out of a Game of Thrones landscape!
 The most impressive is called Araklis.

-In Ithaca, deep under water, you’ll find Poseidon’s beautiful valleys, caves and reefs, perfect for scuba diving.
-If you’re lucky you may come face to face with one of the Mediterranean monk seals (Monachus monachus) that take refuge on the island’s rocky shores.
+In Ithaca, deep underwater, you’ll find Poseidon’s beautiful valleys, caves and reefs, perfect for scuba diving.
+You’d be very lucky to see one, but keep an eye out for the incredibly shy Mediterranean monk seals (Monachus monachus) that take refuge on the island’s rocky shores.

-Located outside Stavro, it is named after the man who became rich from selling gold coins he found in the cave to looters.
+Located outside Stavro, The Loizis Cave is named after the man who became rich from selling gold coins he found in the cave to looters.
 The cave was a centre of worship from the Early Helladic Period to the first century AD, as attested to by statues of deities such as Artemis, Athena, Hera and others found there.